Low End Mac Reader Specials

 At that point I shut down both computers, disconnected the FireWire cable, and restarted each computers from its respective boot system.

-In that instance, the Previous System Folder containing my old OS X 10.3.9 installation turned out to be more than 5 gigabytes, while the new Tiger system folder was less than 1.5 gigabytes.
-That Panther (10.3.x) install actually dated back to my installation of OS 10.2.3 in January 2003, when the iBook was new and after I had partitioned the hard drive.
-It had only been updated since then - many times - never with a clean system reinstall.
+In that instance, the Previous System Folder containing my old OS X 10.3.9 Panther installation turned out to be more than 5 GB, while the new Tiger system folder was less than 1.5 GB.
+That Panther (10.3.x) install actually dated back to my installation of OS X 10.2.3 Jaguar in January 2003, when the iBook was new and after I had partitioned the hard drive.
+It had only been updated since then – many times – never with a clean system reinstall.

-Doing a clean installation (save for the imported settings), recovered four megabytes of free hard drive space.
+Doing a clean installation (save for the imported settings), recovered 4 MB of free hard drive space.
 Emptying the Trash containing the Previous System Folder took nearly half an hour and deleted some 90,000 files!

 Further Reading